-Facilitating Citizen Participation Boards and Commissions
+10.3 Facilitating Citizen Participation

+10.3.1 Boards and Commissions

 Since school board members and fire district commissioners are unpaid volunteers, and since many other local officials in New York State, including some chief executive officers and legislators, receive nominal salaries, they embody citizen participation in government.
-As rural areas develop into urban centers, however, the growing responsibilities of local officials make it more and more difficult to operate local governments effectively with parttime leadership.
-In order to retain citizen leadership in elected policy making positions, these chief executives must be given adequate professional staff to supervise daily operations.
+However, the growing responsibilities of local officials make it more difficult to operate local governments effectively with part-time leadership.

-Citizens of New York State have many opportunities to participate in local government as members of advisory or operational special-purpose agencies, such as planning boards, environmental councils and recreation boards, to name only a few.
+Citizens of New York State have many opportunities to participate in local government as members of advisory or operational special-purpose agencies, such as planning boards, environmental councils and recreation boards, to name a few.
 These agencies offer local officials opportunities to enlist the talents, interest and concern of the community in important aspects of local government.
-In addition to the many special agencies authorized by state law, local chief executives and legislative bodies have authority to establish and appoint ad hoc citizens' advisory committees on numerous matters, such as reapportionment, cable TV, historic celebrations and new municipal buildings.
+In addition to the many special agencies authorized by state law, local chief executives and legislative bodies have authority to establish and appoint ad hoc citizens'

+advisory committees on numerous matters, such as reapportionment, historical celebrations and new municipal buildings.
 A municipality may also, if it wishes, have a continuing citizens' advisory committee to consider a variety of matters as they arise.